sa6mwa/sshtun/README.md

 write your own routing scripts.

-Both `sshtun` and the remote traffic-forwarder (`tunreadwriter`) need to run as privileged users. `sshtun` is designed to run *setuid root* and will escalate to the `root` user only when necessary while the `tunreadwriter` is executed via `sudo` on the remote host through an SSH session.
+Both `sshtun` and the remote traffic-forwarder (`tunreadwriter`) need to run as a privileged user. `sshtun` is designed to run *setuid root* and will escalate to the `root` user only when necessary while the `tunreadwriter` is executed via `sudo` on the remote host through an SSH session.